 After importing pricing and proposals:

-You may also want to create your Letters of Engagement and Service Schedules from those set up in GoProposal, see our help guides below on how to create these in Socket.
+You may also want to create your Letters of Engagement and Service Schedules from those set up in GoProposal.
+See our help guides below on how to create these in Socket, or use Socket Engage to generate them for you.